10 BMC Board of Directors

 Lafferty is a member of the Environment and Transportation Committee (formerly Environmental Matters).
 He chairs the Subcommittee on Land Use and Ethics, and serves on the Environment Subcommittee.
 He is a respected leader on land use and Chesapeake Bay related issues.
 He also chairs the Baltimore County House delegation and the House Speaker’s Regional Revitalization Workgroup.

-During his time in the legislature, Ferguson has been recognized as a Legislative Champion by the Chesapeake Bay Foundation; a Green Champion by the League of Conservation Voters; and a Municipal Super Star by the Maryland Municipal League.
+During his time in the legislature, Lafferty has been recognized as a Legislative Champion by the Chesapeake Bay Foundation; a Green Champion by the League of Conservation Voters; and a Municipal Super Star by the Maryland Municipal League.
 His leadership on environmental, housing and community issues has won him praise from teachers, community leaders and environmental advocates.

 In 2016, Tom Sadowski became vice chancellor for Economic Development for the University System of Maryland.
 In this role, Sadowski enables the system to focus its expertise, programs, and resources on the state's economic development priorities.